otrv4/otrv4/otrv4.md

 ### Generating ECDH and DH keys

 ```
-// TODO: prob the size does not matter
 generateECDH()
   pick a random value r (57 bytes)
   return our_ecdh.public = G * r, our_ecdh.secret = r